High spin states of $^{204}$At: isomeric states and shears band structure: Introduction

 \section{Introduction}

 The nuclear structure of the neutron deficient nuclei very near the doubly magic $^{208}$Pb nucleus has been one of the major areas of experimental investigation for many reasons.
-Firstly, many of these nuclei were studied to look for applicability of shell model with moderate core excitation to explain the high spin states\cite{lon,Fan1,Fan2}.
-These studies were possible due to the availability of cooled Hyper Pure Germanium (HPGe) based gamma ray detectors with unprecendented energy resolution to pin point the basic structural subtelties.
-Secondly, the yield of neutron deficient trans-Lead nuclei populated to high spin states by fusion evaporation pathway is very low due to depletion of the compound nuclei by the competing fission channels.
+Firstly, many of these nuclei were studied to look for applicability of shell model with moderate core excitation to explain the high-spin states\cite{mar,Pal,Fan2}.
+These studies were possible due to the availability of cooled High Purity Germanium (HPGe) based $\gamma$-ray detectors with unprecedented energy resolution to pin point the basic structural subtleties.
+Secondly, the yield of neutron deficient trans-Lead nuclei populated to high-spin states by fusion evaporation pathway is very low due to depletion of the compound nuclei by the competing fission channels.
 However, large array of HPGe detectors and the Clover detectors made available over the last three decades, along with versatile techniques of channel selection, made it possible to probe these nuclei to very high spin and excitation energy.
-Thirdly, these nuclei with a few valence protons and neutron holes, which belong to relatively high $j$ orbitals ($f_{5/2}, h_{9/2}$, and $i_{13/2}$), are expected to manifest various co-operative phenomena as the collectivity sets in for the high spin states.
+Thirdly, these nuclei with a few valence protons and neutron holes, which belong to relatively high-$j$ orbitals ($f_{5/2}, h_{9/2}$, and $i_{13/2}$), are expected to manifest various co-operative phenomena as the collectivity sets in for the high-spin states.